utep-cs-systems-courses/project-3-ErickAvalos/src/README.md

 ###### SW3:
 - Displays sample of 5x7 and 8x12 font
 - Turns on both leds
-  -Pressing the buttom multiple times will cycle both leds on or off
+  - Pressing the buttom multiple times will cycle both leds on or off

 ###### SW4:
 - Plays song using buzzer